-- Project 1 due today at 6pm CST. - Next week we begin a more theoretical unit (recursion).
+- Project 1 due today at 6pm central.

+- Homework 4 due Tuesday at Noon central.

+- Next week we begin a more theoretical unit (recursion).
 Check course web page for supplemental reading suggestions.

 THE IDEA OF A DEBUGGER

 Suppose a Python program has a bug.